 Flexography was found suitable for printing materials ranging from news stock to vinyl shower curtains.
 The number of converters multiplied rapidly and a new era began for this industry that was to grow by leaps and bounds.

 The first plates developed for flexo printing were made of natural rubber by companies like Goodyear.
 Rubber plates were pressed into a matrix at high pressure by vulcanizers or molding presses, like the system at the top right.
 A large part of Anderson & Vreeland’s business was once dedicated to producing matrix used to make rubber plates, and the company sold and serviced molding presses under the brand name “Precisionplate” presses.
 A&V is one of the only companies that stills produces matrix today.

 Originally flexo printing was basic in quality, however, everything changed in the early 1970s with the introduction of photopolymer plates.
 Photopolymer plates offered much greater stability and durability over rubber plates, and significantly improved registration.
 Applications for flexo significantly expanded with improved registration, which allowed for multi-color printing.

 During this period photopolymer plates were processed with solvent, which presented health and environmental problems.
 For many years advancements in flexo focused on producing less hazardous organic solvents, and more user-friendly, efficient plate processors.

-Over the past 15 years technology has kicked into high gear offering a number of flexographic improvements.
-In fact, digital plate processing and digital printing has revolutionized flexo, making molding presses once used to form rubber plates look like dinosaurs.
+Over the past 15 years, technology has kicked into high gear offering a number of flexographic improvements.
+In fact, digital plate processing and digital printing have revolutionized flexo, making molding presses once used to form rubber plates look like dinosaurs.
 While conventional systems still abound, digital is taking market share for good reason.